-NUESTRA LUNA (OUR MOON) is a new JPMP project that will launch in early 2020.
-Nuestra Luna will be a several months’ long collaborative music education, performance and cultural exchange experience that unites two US public schools with professional performers, poets, musicians and filmmakers.
+NUESTRA LUNA (OUR MOON) is a new JPMP project launching in early 2020.
+Nuestra Luna is a several months’ long collaborative music education, performance and cultural exchange experience that unites two US public schools with professional performers, poets, musicians and filmmakers.

 The two schools will be:

 Escuela Libre de Música de San Juan Ernesto Ramos Antonini (La Libre) in San Juan, Puerto Rico